daaviii95/data-warehouse-project/README.md

    ```
 3. Open Airflow UI at http://localhost:8080
 4. Find the `shopzada_ingestion` DAG and click "Trigger DAG"
-5. The DAG will re-ingest and export to Parquet
+5. The DAG will re-ingest all data into staging tables

 ### Verify Reset
 ```powershell